jwstegemann/fritz2-docs/Routing.md

 ```
 These are the options for routing with fritz2.

-If you want to change your current route (i.e. when an event fires) you can do this by calling `navTo`:
+If you want to change your current route (i.e. when an event fires), you can do so by calling `navTo`:
 ```
 val router = router("welcome")